 Around 33% of all employees leave in their first 90 days.
 The main reasons for this are; poorly Structured Onboarding, unclear expectations and no clear training or development.
 If you want to go steady, then get these things right and maintain a happy and engaging relationship.

 As with dating, talent acquisition can be challenging, but if done right is very rewarding.
 In these times of change, awesome companies are agile and innovative in their hiring approach.
 If you want your happy-ever-after from your hiring, then review the current recruitment processes, ensuring you have the right technology, people and a plan that is aligned with the challenges of finding great people in the new normal.
 By not having this focus on finding the right talent for your company, you could be heading towards sitting on your sofa watching a sad movie eating ice-cream, lamenting the one that got away?

-We will be looking at What Makes An Awesome Employer?
-The Changing Face of Talent Acquisition in our next webinar.
-Join us and a panel of experts by registering.
+Want to know more?
+Watch our webinar What Makes An Awesome Employer?
+The Changing Face of Talent Acquisition joined with a panel of experts